-Secured Tax Levies and Delinquencies - Teeter Plan
+Tax Levies and Delinquencies - Teeter Plan

 The Board of Supervisors of the County has adopted the Alternative Method of Distribution of Tax Levies and Collections and of Tax Sale Proceeds (the "Teeter Plan"), as provided for in Section 4701 et seq. of the California Revenue and Taxation Code.
 Under the Teeter Plan, each entity levying property taxes in the County may draw on the amount of uncollected secured taxes credited to its fund, in the same manner as if the amount credited had been collected.
 The District participates in the Teeter Plan, and thus receives 100% of secured property taxes levied in exchange for foregoing any interest and penalties collected on delinquent taxes.
-Currently, the County includes general obligation bond levies, including for general obligation bonds issued by the District, in its Teeter Plan.
+Currently, the County includes the District's general obligation bond levies in its Teeter Plan.

-So long as the Teeter Plan remains in effect and the County continues to include the District in the Teeter Plan, the District's receipt of revenues with respect to the levy of ad valorem property taxes will not be dependent upon actual collections of the ad valorem property taxes by the County.
-However, under the statute creating the Teeter Plan, the Board of Supervisors of the County could, under certain circumstances, terminate the Teeter Plan in its entirety and, in addition, the Board of Supervisors of the County could terminate the Teeter Plan with respect to the District if the delinquency rate for all ad valorem property taxes levied within the District in any year exceeds 3%.
-In the event that the Teeter Plan were terminated in the County with regard to the secured tax roll, the amount of the levy of ad valorem property taxes in the District would depend upon the collections of the ad valorem property taxes within the County and delinquency rates experienced with respect to the parcels within the District.
+So long as the Teeter Plan remains in effect and the County continues to include the District in the Teeter Plan, the District's receipt of revenues with respect to the levy of ad valorem property taxes on the secured roll will not be dependent upon actual collections of the ad valorem property taxes by the County.
+However, under the statute creating the Teeter Plan, the Board of Supervisors could under certain circumstances terminate the Teeter Plan in its entirety and, in addition, the Board of Supervisors could terminate the Teeter Plan with respect to the District if the delinquency rate for all ad valorem property taxes levied within the District in any year exceeds 3%.
+In the event that the Teeter Plan were terminated with regard to the secured tax roll, the amount of the levy of ad valorem property taxes in the District would depend upon the collections of the ad valorem property taxes and delinquency rates experienced with respect to the parcels within the District.
+With respect to general obligation bonds, county assessors are authorized to levy taxes sufficient to pay debt service on bonds coming due, including as a rate that will provide for a reserve.
+The District cannot represent the sufficiency of any such reserve to the extent necessary to cover delinquent taxes, to the extent the Teeter Plan were amended or discontinued.